FoxinTale/Modpack-Installer/README.md

 #### Minor Update 9-05-2019
 Added a version number at the bottom of the GUI.
 As the download is in a folder, with its resources, I also added a feature that if someone moved it out of that folder, it knows, and asks to be put back.
 Fixed an small error that was being thrown when the update option was ran.

+### Overhaul Update #1 11-06-2019
+Added a feature that automatically backs up the launcher settings, in case something goes wrong during setting the memory.
+Also added a restore option for the backed up launcher settings, under the "More Options".
+As well as options to download the rather large custom packs.
+Rewrote the downloader to be able to check the integrity of more than one file.
+Re-did the internal code structure, splitting up the workload of the classes.

+Rearranged the main options.
+Split the downloader and file verification.
+Added contact information for bug reports.
+Added ability to select between the multiple resource packs, and also included a credits window that pops up while the pack is downloading.
+Oh, and over 1,000 lines of additional code.
+Redid how the main options were chosen.
+And, finally..fixed a few grammatical errors.

 #### What is the WTFPL?
 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.

 ##### Class File Code Count Breakdown
+The amount of code doesn't really mean anything overall, It's just here for curious folks.
+- assetCredits : 201
+- Checksums : 165
 - CustomOutputStream : 23
-- Downloader : 168
+- Downloader : 97
-- Driver : 147
+- Driver : 158
-- Extractor : 39
+- Extractor : 61
-- GUI : 291
+- GUI : 306
-- Install : 174
+- Install : 202
-- installOptions : 463
+- installOptions : 201
+- JHyperlink : 66
+- Memory : 182
+- optionsGUI: 205
-- osDetect : 136
+- osDetect : 145
+- resourcePacks: 407
 - RoundedPanel : 56
-- Updater : 122
+- Updater : 123
-- websiteReader : 138
+- websiteReader : 141
-- Total lines of code : 1754
+- Total lines of code : 2739

 ##### What is the "Other projects" folder?
 This is, as it says.
 The smaller components that I made on their own to verify that they work on their own, before combining into this.
 It is how I decided to go about this project.
 Feel free to look at each one to see how it works.

 #### To do list:
-- Optimize the code, if possible.
-- Document the source code.
-- Bug fix as needed.
+- Bugfix as needed
-- Possibly put sources for the code I gathered from various places around the internet, if I get bored enough.
+- Add new features, if one gets a good idea.
+- Eventually, transfer to using FTP download.
+AWS is nice, but it does have its limits.